adambard/learnxinyminutes-docs/c.html.markdown

     unsigned int ux_int;
     unsigned long long ux_long_long;

-    // chars inside single quotes '*' are character constants.
+    // chars inside single quotes '*' are integers in your character set.
-    '0' //==> 48 on the ASCII table.
+    '0' //==> 48 on the ASCII character set.
-    'A' //==> 65 on the ASCII table.
+    'A' //==> 65 on the ASCII character set.

     // sizeof(T) gives you the size of a variable with type T in bytes
     // sizeof(obj) yields the size of the expression (variable, literal, etc.).